 If you want to save time and money when buying tickets to the two most emblematic spots in Rome, this combined ticket with guided tour to the Vatican Museums and the Colosseum is the best option in my opinion.
 In this article on How to Buy Tickets for the Colosseum and the Vatican I have described what this combined guided tour consists of, what it includes, how you can organize it, etc.

-Why I like this option: if you are planning your trip to Rome you should already know that both the Colosseum and the Vatican are two must-see stops in the city.
+Why I like this option: if you are planning your trip to Rome you should already know that both the Colosseum and the Vatican are two must-sees in the city.
 And the best way to visit them is to combine the access to both places, to save some money and also to be able to visit them with an expert guide who will make sure you don't miss anything.

 Recommended if... you are planning to visit the Colosseum and the Vatican, this is the most recommended way to hire both guided tours, enjoy the tour with a local guide and don't worry about organizing anything!

 Guided tour of the Vatican Museums in small groups